debops/debops/README.md

 Configure snapshots with snapper.

-Snapper can manage snapshots for the following filesystems vlume manges:
+Snapper can manage snapshots for the following filesystems and volume managers:

 * btrfs
 * ext4